Implementation of a quantum linear solver for the Vlasov-Ampere equation: Introduction

 In fusion reactors, such as tokamaks or stellarators, there are external magnetic fields driving the plasma, shaping its confinement and influencing its dynamics.
 To demonstrate how quantum algorithms can be applied to plasma physics, we consider a driven problem, though in a simplified one-dimensional model governed by the Vlasov equation coupled with Amp{\'e}re's law.
 In certain regimes, this model can be cast into a linear problem, making it suitable for quantum linear system solvers.
 We emphasize that due to the dependence of the quantum solver on the condition number of the linearized system, which grows with the grid size of discretizing the differential equation, we do not expect any quantum advantage for the one-dimensional system.

 The rest of this document is organized as follows: Sections~\ref{sec:model} and~\ref{sec:qls} recap the modeling and problem setup presented in Ref.~\cite{Novikau_Dodin_Startsev_2024}, and in Section~\ref{sec:be} we provide a brief description of our quantum model definition.
-Then, in Sec.~\ref{sec:res} we demonstrate how Classiq implementation achieves resource savings compared to a more rigid baseline.
-A complete details on the implementation of the quantum model, including schematic diagrams and Qmod code snippets are provided in Appendix~\ref{app:implementation}.
+Section~\ref{sec:res} demonstrates how the Classiq implementation achieves resource savings over a more rigid baseline, and concluding remarks are presented in Sec.~\ref{sec:discussion}.
+A complete details on the implementation of the quantum model, including schematic diagrams and Qmod code snippets are provided in Appendix~\ref{app:implementation}, whereas the full code is given in Ref.~\cite{fusion_paper_code}.